Alessine/zurich_air_quality/README.md

 The project follows a structured data pipeline:

-1. **Data Extraction**: Extracts raw data from a source API or dataset.
+1. **Data Extraction**: Extracts raw data from the City's Open Data Catalog.
-2. **Data Ingestion**: Uses Dockerized containers to process and upload data to Google Cloud Storage.
+2. **Data Ingestion**: Uses Kestra in Dockerized containers to process and upload data to Google Cloud Storage.
-3. **Orchestration**: Kestra schedules and triggers workflows to process data.
+3. **Orchestration**: Kestra schedules and triggers workflows to process data and load it into BigQuery tables.
-4. **Data Transformation**: Dataform is used to apply transformations in BigQuery.
+4. **Data Transformation**: Dataform is used to apply transformations and define the data model in BigQuery.
 5. **Data Storage & Querying**: Processed data is stored in BigQuery for analytical queries.
-6. **Visualization & Reporting**: Looker Studio connects to BigQuery to generate reports and dashboards.
+6. **Visualization & Reporting**: Looker Studio connects to BigQuery via Google Connected Sheets to generate low-cost reports and dashboards.

 ## Setup and Deployment